Green-Software-Foundation/patterns/patterns/Scale down Kubernetes workloads, out of office hours.md

 TBD

 ## Intent
-For Business Applications running on Kubernetes: Scale down (to Zero or a minimum value), out of office hours (night & weekends), to reduce their carbon emissions
+For Business Applications running on Kubernetes : Scale down (to Zero or a minimum value), out of office hours (night & weekends), to reduce their carbon emissions

 ## Tags
 Cloud, Deployment, Kubernetes ; for Cloud Engineers; Medium complexity